AguaClara/Textbook/Sedimentation/Sed_Examples.rst

 Plate Settler Design
 =====================

-We will assume that the active area of the sedimentation tank is equal to the top area of the floc blanket zone.
+We will assume that the active area of the sedimentation tank is equal to the top area of the floc filter zone.
 This isn't quite right because of the geometric constraints from the floc hopper, inlet channel, settled water channel, and angled plates.
 However, it is a good approximation for these long tanks.

 1. `What is the required length of the plate settlers? <https://colab.research.google.com/drive/1lE7cHu3TS1vMs0_yA3FmNdPnk3iktBJw#scrollTo=xK3Q6UmvRBAL&line=2&uniqifier=1>`_